kmcho2019/csdl-lab-cafe-app/docs/ADMIN_GUIDE.md

 ### 3.1 Monthly workflow (recommended)
 1. Visit `/app/settlements`.
 2. Create a **draft** for the month you want to bill.
+3. Expand **Preview bills** to review per-member totals and totals-by-item in the UI.
+4. (Optional) Expand **Corrections** to reverse mistaken transactions before billing is locked.
-3. Download the **preview CSV** to sanity-check totals without locking anything.
+5. Download the **preview CSV** to sanity-check totals without locking anything.
-4. Review and correct mistakes (optional): expand **Corrections** on the draft settlement to reverse mistaken transactions before finalizing.
-5. Click **Finalize** once you are ready to close the month.
-This assigns `settlementId` to eligible consumptions and writes per-user `SettlementLine` rollups.
+6. Click **Finalize bills** once you are ready to lock the month.
+This:
+   - Assigns `settlementId` to eligible consumptions.
+   - Writes per-user `SettlementLine` rollups.
+   - Moves the settlement to **BILLED**.
+7. Expand **Payment tracking** and mark each member paid as transfers arrive.
+8. When everyone is paid, click **Finalize settlement**.
+This:
+   - Moves the settlement to **FINALIZED**.
+   - Credits the ledger with a single `SETTLEMENT` entry for the settlement total.
-6. Download the finalized CSV and share it with members (or your finance tracker).
+9. Download the billed/finalized CSV for your records.

 ### 3.2 Notes
 - Draft exports are previews: they include consumptions in the range that still have `settlementId = NULL`.